GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts